Theodore F. Kluttz

 He was admitted to the bar in 1881 and commenced practice in Salisbury, North Carolina.

-He was presiding justice of the inferior court of Rowan County from 1884 to 1886, when he resigned.
+He was presiding justice of the inferior court of Rowan County from 1884 to 1886 when he resigned.

-He served as delegate to the Democratic National Convention in 1896.
+He served as a delegate to the Democratic National Convention in 1896.

 Kluttz was elected as a Democrat to the Fifty-sixth, Fifty-seventh, and Fifty-eighth Congresses (March 4, 1899 – March 3, 1905).

 He declined to be a candidate for renomination in 1904 to the Fifty-ninth Congress.

 He engaged in the practice of his profession in Salisbury, North Carolina, until his death on November 18, 1918.

 He was interred in Chestnut Hill Cemetery.